 In order to get it right in identifying and making your philosophy of education, I suggest the following can be useful for you:

-- Identify your beliefs about teaching and learning: First of all, it is necessary for you to understand and identify your beliefs about teaching and learning.
+- Identify your beliefs about teaching and learning: First, it is necessary for you to understand and identify your beliefs about teaching and learning.
 But how do you do that?
 I suggest you can assess your beliefs through the attached questionnaire.
 Find the form right here.

 - Specify your implementation strategies: What are the strategies you will follow to achieve and meet the goals of your philosophy?
 State them clearly and simply.
 Describe how you are going to use them both in class and within the school environment.